cau-placc/haskell-src-transformation/CONTRIBUTING.md

 ### Reporting Bugs

-Bugs are tracked as [issues on GitHub][freec/issues].
+Bugs are tracked as [issues on GitHub][haskell-src-transformations/issues].
-If you found a bug, first **make sure that the bug hasn't been reported yet** (see [Bugs][freec/labels/bug]) and that you can reproduce the bug in the latest version of the compiler.
+If you found a bug, first **make sure that the bug hasn't been reported yet** (see [Bugs][haskell-src-transformations/labels/bug]) and that you can reproduce the bug in the latest version of the library.
 If the problem persists in the latest version and you cannot find a related bug report, create a new issue and provide as much of the following information as possible by filling out the *bug report* template.

  - Explain the problem and include additional details to help maintainers and members of the FreeProving project to reproduce the problem.